WYCodeBook/WYCodeBook.github.io/_posts/2018-01-30-basic-html-structure.md

 categories: HTML
 ---

-## A basic HTML structure to build the first web page.

 ## <!DOCTYPE>

 The `<!DOCTYPE>` is an instruction to the web browser about what version of HTML the page is written in.
 The `<!DOCTYPE>` declaration must be the very first thing in your HTML document, before the `<html>` tag.
 The `<!DOCTYPE>` declaration is NOT case sensitive.